zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then it should calculate a credit score based on alternative data, And provide a real-time decision on their eligibility for the loan, And offer a customized repayment plan if approved.

+Feature 3: Financial Literacy Programs

+Title: Interactive Financial Education Module
+Scenario A: Business owner accesses financial literacy content.
+Given the business owner logs into the Fundify app, When they navigate to the "Financial Education" section, Then they should see modules on budgeting, saving, and debt management, And they should have an option to take short quizzes to reinforce their knowledge, And progress should be saved to show completed modules.